-Years ago, when our girls attended a small rural school, these zippy egg and cheese salad sandwiches got their name.
+Years ago, when our girls attended a small rural school, these zippy egg and cheese salad sandwiches got their name "track meet sandwiches".
 Why the name?
 Because every time I packed lunches for a track meet, this was THE sandwich the girls requested.

 They always wanted them on dark bread accompanied by plain Lay's potato chips and a dill pickle to go with them.
 Our youngest daughter named them "track meet sandwiches."
 We still call them that, even though not one family member goes out for track.
 Most of us don't even run, except late.